xbouteiller/GompertzFit/README.md

 Please contact Xavier Bouteiller at xavier.bouteiller(at)u-bordeaux(dot)fr with bug reports or questions.

-For more details, you can read :
+For more details, you can read [this paper](https://www.cambridge.org/core/journals/seed-science-research/article/using-automated-sanding-to-homogeneously-break-seed-dormancy-in-black-locust-robinia-pseudoacacia-l-fabaceae/811101B9C7853FC8EC628BAB0A3E1EE4)
-Bouteiller, X.P., Porté, A.J., Mariette, S., Monty, A., 2017.
-Using automated sanding to homogeneously break seed dormancy in black locust (Robinia pseudoacacia L., Fabaceae).
-Seed Science Research. https://doi.org/10.1017/S0960258517000150

 #### Readme: